 Identifying Lock boxes with this Fault

-You can identify the first issue (entering each number once) by pressing it and listening for a click.
+You can identify the first issue (entering each number once) by pressing it, then press the same number again and listening for a click.
 If it only clicks once, it probably only accepts the combination once.
 For the second issue — I do not know a way currently without actually testing it, but it is probably safe to assume most are designed this way.

 As for my lock… This lock can accept either 5, 6 or 7 digit combinations.
 For sake of clarity, I am operating under the pretense that folks are going to use 5-digit codes (Pro-tip: It is probably the address of the building).